 ACPI is the current industry standard to allow OSes to recognize hardware, configure motherboards and other devices and manage power.
-As all modern PCs contain this feature and Windows and Linux have been supporting it for years, it is also enabled by default in Oracle VM VirtualBox.
+As most computers contain this feature and Windows and Linux support ACPI, it is also enabled by default in Oracle VM VirtualBox.
 ACPI can only be turned off using the command line.
-See chapter 8.8, VBoxManage modifyvm, page 140.
+See chapter 8.8, VBoxManage modifyvm, page 145.

-Warning: All Windows OSes starting with Windows 2000 install different kernels, depending on whether ACPI is available.
+Warning: All Windows OSes install different kernels, depending on whether ACPI is available.
 This means that ACPI must not be turned off after installation of a Windows guest OS.
 However, turning it on after installation will have no effect.